anttisalonen/progbook/rst/lang.rst

 C, Haskell and Java are statically typed languages: the types of all variables must be defined at compilation time.
 For C and Java, the types must in most cases be explicitly stated, like we saw in the function definitions above.
 Haskell typically infers the types at compile time.

-Javascript and Python are dynamically typed languages: the types of variables may change depending on context.
+JavaScript and Python are dynamically typed languages: the types of variables may change depending on context.
 For example, the variable "x" in the function above may be a string or an integer, depending on the caller.

 Strong vs. weak typing
 ~~~~~~~~~~~~~~~~~~~~~~

-C and Javascript are weakly typed languages: the types of the variables aren't fixed but may be implicitly converted to other types depending on the context.
+C and JavaScript are weakly typed languages: the types of the variables aren't fixed but may be implicitly converted to other types depending on the context.
 For example, passing a string as an int will cause implicit conversion of the string to an int.

 Python and Haskell are strongly typed languages: the types of variables are fixed and will not implicitly change, such that any type conversions must be explicit by the programmer.